Analytics built by: Location, Inc.

-With 65,021 people, 22,231 houses or apartments, and a median cost of homes of $869,803, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.
+With a population of 64,725, 22,363 total housing units (homes and apartments), and a median house value of $843,321, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.

 People in Santa Cruz primarily live in small (one, two or no bedroom) single-family detached homes.
 Santa Cruz has a mixture of owner-occupied and renter-occupied housing.